 Do not obtain the sample from the first 4 ft3 (0.1 m3), or from the last 4 ft3 (0.1 m3) of discharged concrete.

 POINT OF SAMPLING

-The field sample shall be obtained at or near the point of discharge by the delivery equipment and prior to incorporation of the concrete into the work, except when concrete is placed by pump or conveyor.
+The field sample shall be obtained at or near the point of discharge by the delivery equipment and prior to incorporation into the work.